From carrier command to electric vehicles

 Jennifer graduated in business and gained an MA in International Management from Heriot-Watt University prior to joining BVT Surface Fleet, and then BAE Surface Ships.
 She subsequently also worked for engineering services firm WSP Parsons Brinckerhoff as a project manager.

-Now, at Hyperdrive, she is developing her project management skills on cutting-edge automotive electrification projects, working with state-of-the-art technologies and engineering teams.
+Now, at Hyperdrive, she has developed her project management skills on cutting-edge automotive electrification projects, working with state-of-the-art technologies and engineering teams.

 “You can work on some marine projects for your entire career, because of the length of time it takes to design and manufacture components for a ship – and the length of time they are in service.
 There is more urgency at Hyperdrive.”